scala/docs.scala-lang/sips/pending/_posts/2014-02-08-backticks-in-string-interpolation.md

 Whereas the following is invalid:

     val `type` = "abc"
-    val str = s"I am a $`type`"
+    val str = s"I am a $`type`" //syntax error

-To use such identifiers, it becomes necessary to redundantly nest backticks within full-form interpolation.
+To use such identifiers, we need to redundantly nest backticks within full-form interpolation.

+    val str = s"I am a ${`type`}"

 The following examples are taken from the original use-case of boilerplate generation in Shapeless: